GromovoiStanislav/NodeJS-RabbitMQ/README.md

 - 22 - Example with amqplib/callback_api and createConfirmChannel (JS)
 - 23 - consumerTag example (JS)
 - 24 - Express app with RabbitMQ microservice example (JS)
+- 25 - Example of notifications with RabbitMQ and WS with JWT (JS)